hackpgh/DINGUS/README.md

 ### Setting up GCC

 Before you can build and run this project, make sure you have GCC installed on your system.
 You can typically install GCC on Linux-based systems using package managers like `apt-get` (for Debian/Ubuntu) or `yum` (for CentOS/RHEL).
-For macOS, you can use Homebrew to install GCC.
+For macOS, you can use Homebrew.
 MinGW-w64 is recommended for Windows.

 ### Setting the `CGO_ENABLED` Environment Variable